 But all my life, I have remembered those three men’s outrage.
 Not because they got stuck in the middle of a lake in a leaky boat with a kid who couldn’t row herself to shore.
 No. They were outraged because they feared for my life.

-And I was the only one who could swim.
+And as far as I knew, I was the only one who could swim.